SkyBlueRW/SkyBlueRW.github.io/_posts/2024-05-30-investment-research-environment.md

 Of course, I am not aiming to develop a universally optimized system to accomodate all investment research needs.
 Research projects vary significantly in thir requirements, making such an endeavor impractical, especially as a personal hoby.

 Instead, a lightweight version that distills universal componenets across many different projects that I am interested in became my goal.
-The dream is to have a system where frequently used models, data sources and update processes are neatly organized into modules for each reuse.
+The dream is to have a system where frequently used models, data sources and update processes can be neatly organized into modules for respective reuse.
 Hence onece an idea hit, I can quickly implement it into a calculation unit based on existing tools and deploy it for data update process for historical and on-going performance monitor, a typical iteration in a research project.